 Shared Driveway

-Shared driveway easements include approximately 0.85 acres out of the 5 acres, which subtracts from approximately 90% of the perimeter of the 5 acres.
+Shared driveway easements include approximately 0.85 acres out of the 5 acres, which also includes approximately 90% of the perimeter of the 5 acres.

-A shared driveway agreement was recorded to allow the landlocked 5 acres to exist without road frontage.
-The recorded shared driveway agreement states, with spelling errors (scan of original agreement also included below),
+A shared driveway agreement was recorded to allow the landlocked 5 acres to exist, in providing it legal access.
+The recorded shared driveway agreement states, (with spelling errors, scan of original agreement also included below),

 “Said grantors [cemetery owners separating/selling 5 landlocked acres] agree to reserve a 15 foot strip of Ground on north side of said 5 acre tract and likewise dedicate a 15 foot strip off the south side of his 20 acre tract [remaining cemetery property] which will be adjacent to said First 15 foot strip left open for road purposes so both grantors [cemetery] and grantee [5 acres] may have egress and ingress to said tracts; all expenses of maintainence and building said roadway to be borne equally by grantors [cemetery] and grantee [5 acres] herein.”

-The recorded agreement is “all expenses… to be borne equally” between only two parties listed, where again today only two parties exist.
-It is not split by number of lots, amount of use, type of use, number of uses, people, buildings, square footage, parking spaces, acreage, cars, whether or not a party uses it at all, how much money someone has, or any other way.
-A lot may go through foreclosure repeatedly to cover said costs owed.
+The recorded agreement is “all expenses… to be borne equally” between only two parties listed, where today only two parties exist.
+It is not split by number of lots, amount of use, type of use, number of uses, people, buildings, square footage, parking spaces, acreage, cars, whether or not a party uses it at all, how much money someone has, ability to pay, or any other way.

-The shared driveway originated in 1928 after the start of the Narrows Pet Cemetery in 1926 (also on a preexisting farm), so the existence and operation of the cemetery, which has existed continuously since 1926, does not present a change to or abandonment of said agreement.
-Building on an abandoned landlocked property however would be an nonconforming change in use.
+The shared driveway originated in 1928 with the division of the landlocked 5 acres.
+This was after the start of the Narrows Pet Cemetery in 1926, which was also a farm then, so the existence and operation of the cemetery, which has existed continuously since 1926, does not present a change to or abandonment of said agreement.
+Building on an abandoned landlocked property, having been not used for more than 2 years (50 years total estimated), however would be a new nonconforming use.

 Additional shared driveway easements exist on the 5 acre property for shared benefit with a 10-acre property, which includes a 20-foot-wide driveway easement along and within the entire north edge of the 5 acres, a 40-foot-wide driveway easement within the east corner of the 5 acres, and a 10-foot-wide easement along and within the south edge of the 5 acres from Frederick Pike to “level ground”.